 When you attack with a light weapon and fail to critically hit, use this reaction to trigger critical damage for your attack.

-The following abilities become available at the listed level, and they can be purchased immediately or at any subsequent character level for one ability point.
+The following abilities become available at the listed level, and they can be acquired immediately or at any subsequent character level.

 Mark Target